 The first is responding to disasters.
 On behalf of the Jewish Federations of North America, JDC leads the North American Jewish community's response to natural disasters outside of North America.
 In doing so, JDC works with local and Israeli partners, and sends a response team to deliver critical aid and assist with recovery.
-The magnitude of our intervention depends on a range of factors, including the severity of the crisis, the presence of a local Jewish community that wants to assist in relief and recovery efforts, and the need for JDC's particular expertise.

-14 Our GRID program is led by Jayne Lipman, who chairs the board committee on GRID, and by Mandie Winston, who is our regional director for GRID.
+19 Our GRID program is led by Jayne Lipman, who chairs the board committee on GRID, and by Avital Sandler-Loef, who is our regional director for GRID.